My Dearest Apple,

 For Better Or Worse…We Married for Life

-For better or worse, I’m in deep to this whole Apple ecosystem, and I believe in commitment.
+For better or worse, I’m deep into this whole Apple ecosystem, and I believe in commitment.
 Starting over is never easy and besides, we’ve got history.
 We’re not just dating, we’re past the point of engagement, we’re married, and we married for life.
 The truth is, I want to keep our family together and can’t imagine life without you.
 So, why not make this a great partnership?
 It’s time for my voice to be heard, and as CEO and CTO of the “Family Business,” I’ve earned it.

 #ValentinesDay, #apple, #parenting, #hearditfromafriend, #appleloveletter